vidalastudillo/buildroot_in/external/README.md

 ## Saving configs

-A modified configuration can be saved using something like this (replacing the text 'mycustom_defconfig'):
+A modified configuration can be saved using something like this (replacing the text 'mycustom'):

 ```shell
 ./scripts/run.sh make BR2_DEFCONFIG=/root/buildroot/external/configs/mycustom_defconfig savedefconfig